 Williams is committed to delivering the best possible undergraduate education.
 Our highest priorities reflect this commitment.
 We hire supremely talented faculty and staff, offer affordable access to students from all backgrounds, and provide excellent facilities that support teaching and learning.

 What We Spend

 Top-notch college education is expensive.
-Last year we invested $105,000 in each of our students, resulting in a total expenditure of $214 million.
+Last year we invested $108,200 in each of our students, resulting in a total expenditure of $225 million.
 Fifty-nine percent of that spending went toward compensating our employees.
-Williams has the lowest student-to-faculty ratio in the country, which enables us to mount a rich curriculum and offer highly personalized instruction in the form of tutorials, lab work, honors theses, and small seminars.
+Williams has among the lowest student-to-faculty ratios in the country, which enables us to mount a rich curriculum and offer highly personalized instruction in the form of tutorials, lab work, honors theses, and small seminars.
 Coaches, librarians, information technologists, and other staff members also make a significant educational impact.
 Security, dining, and facilities ensure that our students are safe, well fed, and have appropriate spaces in which to live, learn, and play.
-Maintaining those spaces, and repaying the debt that financed their construction, consumed another 16 percent of the budget.
-The remaining 25 percent of the budget included everything that is neither a person nor a building, such as food, fuel, electricity, books, computers, and travel.
+Maintaining those spaces, and repaying the debt that financed their construction, consumed another 17 percent of the budget.
+The remaining 22 percent of the budget included everything that is neither a person nor a building, such as food, fuel, electricity, books, computers, and travel.
 Williams successfully reduced these operational costs four years in a row, from 2009 to 2012, and they remain lower in real terms than they were a decade ago.
 This prudent fiscal management has allowed us to preserve the scope and quality of our educational programs, retain our faculty and staff, and sustain our fundamental commitment to financial aid.